Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the application of Inheritance Tax to transfers on death.
-Focus your revision on:
+For SQE1, you are required to understand Inheritance Tax on transfers on death, with a focus on the following syllabus points:

-• the definition and composition of the death estate for IHT purposes
+• the definition and composition of the death estate for IHT purposes, including deemed interests (qualifying interests in possession) and gifts with reservation

-• the calculation and application of the nil rate band and residence nil rate band
+• the calculation and application of the nil rate band and residence nil rate band, including transferability and tapering for estates exceeding £2 million, and downsizing provisions

-• the main exemptions and reliefs available on death (including spouse/civil partner, charity, business, and agricultural reliefs)
+• the main exemptions and reliefs on death (spouse/civil partner, charity, business property relief, agricultural property relief), including qualifying conditions and clawback risks

-• the effect of lifetime transfers within seven years of death on the IHT due on death
+• the effect of lifetime transfers within seven years of death on IHT due at death (cumulation, taper relief, credit for lifetime tax paid on CLTs)

 Test Your Knowledge